stain/data-maven-plugin/README.md

 has a bug in that it detects the `mimetype` value of `application/vnd.wf4ever.robundle+zip` and believe that the the archive is not a ZIP file, and therefore tries to compress the ZIP file instead of decompressing it.
-To work around this, either `unzip` in a Terminal session, or open the `.bundle.zip` file with an alternative tool like [StuffIt Expander](http://my.smithmicro.com/stuffit-expander-mac.html)
+To work around this, either `unzip` in a Terminal session, or open the `.data.zip` file with an alternative tool like [StuffIt Expander](http://my.smithmicro.com/stuffit-expander-mac.html)